 We have developed unit costs of the expenses incurred for maintenance and administration of policies and payments of claims based on the actual operating expenses in the past fiscal year and the depreciation costs over the past three years.
 For expected system-related expenses in the future, the unit costs reflect the average of depreciation costs over the past three years excluding one-off expenses that are not expected to recur in the future.
-The one-off expenses excluded from the depreciation costs are ¥1.4 billion (FY2018 base), which are for system revisions.
+The one-off expenses excluded from the depreciation costs are ¥1.4 billion (FY2019 base), which are for system revisions.

 MCEV Principles require that, where costs of managing the covered business are incurred within group companies, profit or losses to those companies are to be valued on a "look-through" basis.
 In relation to the parent company, Sony Financial Holdings Inc., unit cost includes management administration charges payable to the parent company.
-In relation to subsidiaries and affiliated companies, unit cost includes the cost incurred at Sony Life to manage those companies.
+In relation to a subsidiary, Sony Life Business Partners Co., Ltd, which provides services to Sony Life, unit cost includes the outsourcing fees payable to the subsidiary.
+In addition, in relation to subsidiaries and affiliated companies, unit cost includes the cost incurred at Sony Life to manage those companies.
 Other look-through effects are not considered.